immutant/immutant/README.md

 (fn box) depends on polyglot: https://github.com/projectodd/jboss-polyglot

-(fn box) is published as a snapshot, so you may need to run mvn with the -U option to check for updates if you run into build issues.
+Polyglot is published as a snapshot, so you may need to run mvn with the -U option to check for updates if you run into build issues.

 Building